Goondiwindi Civic Centre

 Goondiwindi Civic Centre is a town hall which is heritage-listed at 100 Marshall Street, Goondiwindi, Goondiwindi Region, Queensland, Australia.
-It was designed by Addison & MacDonald and built in 1937 by Thomas Charles Clarke.
+It was designed by Addison & MacDonald and built in 1937 by Thomas Charles Clarke, now known as The Clarke Services Group.
 It is also known as Council Chambers, Town Hall, and Civic Theatre.
 It was added to the Queensland Heritage Register on 9 July 1993.

 History

 The Goondiwindi Civic Centre comprises the Town Council Chambers, Town Hall and a set of shops linked by a common facade, in the main street of Goondiwindi.
 The centre was designed by architects George Frederick Addison and Herbert Stanley MacDonald and built by Thomas Charles Clarke in 1937, and opened by the then Minister for Health and Home Affairs, Mr Ned Hanlon, in 1938.